centreon/centreon-documentation/cloud/integrations/itsm/ot-otrs.md

 Sadly, some extra configuration is required in order to gather this data from OTRS.

-1.  copying custom webservice files
+1. Copy custom webservice files

 copy the content of `extra/Custom` and `extra/Kernal` in `/opt/otrs/` on your OTRS server.

 2. Edit the configuration file

 Add the following lines in the `/opt/otrs/Kernel/Config.pm` file